 - Listen to your data, don’t just look at it

 Achieving and Measuring Branding Results

-As we’ve learned earlier, social media branding covers three main objectives: increase exposure, deepen engagement, and strengthen influence.
+As we’ve learned earlier, social media branding covers three main objectives: increase exposure, deepen engagement, and strengthening influence.
 Now, we’ll take a look at the activities that drive each of these goals as well as the metrics to use.

 Social media exposure refers to the number of times your content is seen.
 There are two related but different (and oftentimes wrongly interchanged) types of social media exposure: reach and impressions.
 Reach is the number of people who saw your content, while impressions are how many times people see your content.

 Reach tells you how far your message is spreading.
 It gives you an idea of the potential audience size you can interact with.
-That’s why most social media metrics that involve ratios use reach as the denominator.
+That’s why most social media metrics that involve ratios use to reach as the denominator.